deeplook/filereader/README.rst

-This is a very quick attempt at writing a tool that will read a text file loud to you using an external tool, in this case Apple's ``say`` command available in any console on Max OS X. Ironically, this was written after reading Pieter Hintjens' book "Social Architecture" (much recommened) in some inspired meta-state of trying to automate what had just happend (or something like this).
+This is a very quick attempt at writing a tool that will read a text file loud to you using an external tool, in this case Apple's ``say`` command available in any console on Max OS X. Ironically, this was written after reading Pieter Hintjens' book Social_Architecture_ (much recommened) in some inspired meta-state of trying to automate what had just happend (or something like this).